Panic attacks vs anxiety attacks – what’s the difference?

 Perceived Threat: Individuals often feel a continuous sense of impending doom or danger, which is less immediate than the intense fear experienced during panic attacks.

-Differences in Duration and Frequency Compared to Panic Attacks
+Differences in Duration and Frequency of Panic Attacks vs Anxiety Attacks

 Duration: Anxiety attacks typically last much longer than panic attacks.
 While a panic attack peaks within minutes and subsides within an hour, anxiety attacks can persist for hours or even days.